-- -- The child had been removed from his or her home according to a voluntary placement agreement or as a result of a judicial determination that allowing him or her to remain in the home would be contrary to his or her welfare. - -- The child had resided in the home of the prospective guardian for at least six consecutive months. - -- It had been determined that returning the child to the home or placing him or her for adoption was not the appropriate permanency option. - -- The child demonstrated a strong attachment to the prospective guardian, and the guardian had a strong commitment to caring for the child permanently. - -- If the child had reached 14 years of age, he or she had been consulted regarding the guardianship arrangement.
+- -- The child had resided in the home of the prospective guardian for at least six consecutive months. - -- It had been determined that reunification or placing the child for adoption was not an appropriate permanency option. - -- The child demonstrated a strong attachment to the prospective guardian, and the guardian had a strong commitment to caring for the child permanently. - -- If the child had reached 14 years of age, he or she had been consulted regarding the guardianship arrangement.